primo-io/prototype-documentation/index.md

 ![photo](images/photo/diy-docs-11.jpg)

 Just like for the CNY70, solder two wires to the little flaps that come out of each motor.
-You can twist the two wires to make them more resistent, then at the end, solder them to a row of two female header, just like in the illustration.
+You can twist the two wires to make them more resistent, then at the end, solder a row of two female header, just like in the illustration.

 Now print the inner drawing with the black and white slices, glue them on a piece of cardboard (or laser cut wood, that's up to you), cut the perimeter and make a hole in the middle, as they will be inserted between the motor and the wheel.
 The white and black slices must point towards the inner side of Cubetto and the distance between the print and the CNY70 must be between 1 and 3 millimeters for the CNY70 to work properly.